-This subject represents the culmination of the B.Arch course and comprises a design project resolved in depth in approved areas of architecture, including architectural design, urban design, interior design, construction, structure, services, acoustics, lighting or practice and management.
-Students are offered a project by the School, or may be offered the opportunity to choose their own project to be submitted to the Head of School for approval two weeks before the commencement of the session in which the student intends to enrol.
+This subject represents the culmination of the B.Arch course for all students except those who take the Major Design Project or Research Project.
+It comprises a design project resolved in depth in all areas of architecture, including architectural design, urban design, interior design, construction, structure, services, acoustics, lighting and practice and management.